 Five ways to develop the right culture in your organisation

-Culture can be a difficult thing to define – but it is the very essence of the workplace; the way people work, the way they interact with each other and with customers, the way that things are done, acknowledged and achieved – and the way that people are supported, encouraged and grow within an organisation.
+Culture is one of those words that we all understand – but what we understand, or what it means to us individually, might be very different.
+When you talk about an organisation’s culture it can be even more difficult to define – but it is the very essence of your workplace.
+Your culture shapes the way your people work, the way they interact with each other and with your clients or customers, the way that things are done, acknowledged and achieved.

 1. Innovation